-56. Voting at general meeting
+58. Voting at general meeting

-- (1) On any question arising at a general meeting - (a) subject to subclause (3), each member eligible to vote has one vote; and - (b) members eligible to vote may vote personally. - (2) Except in the case of a special resolution, a motion is carried if a majority of the members eligible to vote that are present at a general meeting vote in favour of the motion. - (3) If votes are divided equally on a question, the chairperson of the meeting has a second or casting vote. - (4) If the question is whether or not to confirm the minutes of a previous general meeting, only members who were present at that meeting may vote. - (5) For a person to be eligible to vote at a general meeting as a member, the member - (a) must have been a member at the time notice of the meeting was given under clause 52; - (b) must have paid any fee or other money payable to the Association by the member; and - (c) must be over 16 years of age.
+- (1) On any question arising at a general meeting - (a) subject to subclause (3), each member eligible to vote has one vote; and - (b) members eligible to vote may only vote personally. - (2) Except in the case of a special resolution, a motion is carried if a majority of the members eligible to vote that are present at a general meeting vote in favour of the motion. - (3) If votes are divided equally on a question, the chairperson of the meeting has a second or casting vote. - (4) If the question is whether or not to confirm the minutes of a previous general meeting, only members who were present at that meeting may vote. - (5) For a person to be eligible to vote at a general meeting as a member, the member - (a) must have been a member at the time notice of the meeting was given under clause 52: - (b) must have paid any fee or other money payable to the Association by the member; and - (c) must be over 16 years of age.

-57. When special resolutions are required
+59. When special resolutions are required

-- (1) A special resolution is required if it is proposed at a general meeting - (a) to affiliate the Association with another body; - (b) to request the Commissioner to apply to the State Administrative Tribunal under section 109 of the Act for the appointment of a statutory manager; or - (c) to do any other thing requiring a special resolution under the Act. - (2) Subclause (1) does not limit the matters in relation to which a special resolution may be proposed.
+- (1) A special resolution is required if it is proposed at a general meeting - (a) to affiliate the Association with another body; - (b) to request the Commissioner to apply to the State Administrative Tribunal under section 109 of the Act for the appointment of a statutory manager; or poll means the process of voting in relation to a matter that is conducted in writing.

+- (c) to do any other thing requiring a special resolution under the Act. - (2) Subclause (1) does not limit the matters in relation to which a special resolution may be proposed.

-58. Determining whether resolution carried
+60. Determining whether resolution carried